-I started making this without the crust when I did the Atkins diet about 10 years ago and it was the perfect protein food with no carbs.
-Needless to say I think I lasted a total of 7 days on that weird regime, but had quite a lot of fun eating bacon, cheese and cream whilst on a ‘diet’.
+I started making this without the crust when I did the Atkins diet (low carb and keto) about 10 years ago and it was the perfect protein food with no carbs.
+Needless to say, I think I lasted a total of 7 days on that weird regime, but had quite a lot of fun eating bacon, cheese and cream whilst on a ‘diet’.

 I have used blue cheese here as it goes so well with asparagus, but a sharp cheddar works really well too.
 This is super easy to make and my favourite quiche recipe.

 - a large bunch of fresh asparagus woody stem removed (about 250gms) and blanched for 2 minutes in boiling water - or 2 x tins of asparagus, liquid drained off